Atraumatic restorative treatment: Use with conditioner

-HVGIC has been proven to perform better when a dentine conditioner (Cavity conditioner; GC) in used prior to placement of the restorative material.
+HVGIC has been proven to perform better when a dentine conditioner (cavity conditioner; GC) in used prior to placement of the restorative material.
 The conditioner is made up of 20% polyacrylic acid and 3% aluminum chloride hexahydrate.
 It helps to improve the bonding of GIC to the tooth surface by eliminating the smear layer and debris.
 It also has the advantage of sealing the dentinal tubules to eliminate sensitivity.

-Chemo-Mechanical approach
+Chemo-mechanical approach

-This approach comprises the use of chemical material (e.g. Papacarie and Carisolv) which contains enzymes and proteases that soften the decayed tooth structure before removing the decay mechanically).
-In ART, these chemical materials can be used in conjunction with hand instruments while removing dental caries as they have the advantage of improving treatment comfort by reducing the pain, heat and vibration experienced, make ART more accepted for children.
+This approach comprises the use of chemical material (e.g. Papacarie and Carisolv) which contains enzymes and proteases that soften the decayed tooth structure before removing the decay mechanically.
+In ART, these chemical materials can be used in conjunction with hand instruments while removing dental caries as they have the advantage of improving treatment comfort by reducing the pain, heat and vibration experienced, and making ART more accepted for children.

 Examples of use in different countries

-In minimally intervention dentistry
+In minimal intervention dentistry

-ART is one part of the MID concept and is minimally invasive.
+ART is one part of the minimal intervention dentistry (MID) concept and is minimally invasive.
 It consists of both preventive and restorative components.
-In ART, the preventive component involves using ART sealants for vulnerable pits and fissures of teeth whereas the restorative treatment part of the MID involves selective removal of the infected dentine using hand instruments while conserving the affected dentine that can be remineralized, preserving as much tooth structure as possible.
+In ART, the preventive component involves using ART sealants for vulnerable pits and fissures of teeth, whereas the restorative treatment part of the MID involves selective removal of the infected dentine using hand instruments while conserving the affected dentine that can be remineralized, preserving as much tooth structure as possible.
 This is followed by cavity restoration with HVGIC.